matthew-mccaskill-credera/study-buddy-finder/README.md

-## 1. Study-buddy-api: Backend Setup
+## 1. study-buddy-api: Backend Setup

  - Install IntelliJ IDEA Ultimate Edition (you can use your student email to get a free license for this): https://www.jetbrains.com/idea/download/?section=mac
  - Install Java 16(OpenJDK)